rdsea/sys4bigml/tutorials/MLServing/README.md

 ## References
 The tutorial is built upon Kubernetes documents.
-The main references is:
+The main references are:

 * https://kubernetes.io/
 * https://hub.docker.com/